pts/pts-tinype/README.txt

   because Windows NT 3.1 and Windows 95 don't support section alignment lower than 512 or section starting at file offset 0.
 See hh2.golden.exe for the `-2' hack to make it work on Windows XP and Wine.
+* hh6r.golden.exe (584 bytes): Like hh6d.golden.exe, but with relocation table.
+  It works on the same systems as hh6d.golden.exe, because Win32s doesn't support Win32 console programs.
 * hh7.golden.exe (584 bytes): Like hh6d.golden.exe, but it uses NASM library
   smallpe.inc.nasm, for convenient creation of small arbitrary (i.e. not only hello-world) Win32 PE .exe executables using KERNEL32.DLL only.